agreen4/Neighborhood_Analysis_S21/content/schedule/_index.markdown

 ---
 # Overview

-Please find descriptions of each of our course sessions here - you will also find resources that will help you prepare for what we'll cover each session.
+Please find descriptions of each of our course sessions here - you will also find resources that will help you prepare for each session.

 | Session | Date | Topic |
 |-|-|-|